Will the Real Cybis Madonna Queen of Angels Please Stand Up?

 Overall height: 5.5” high

-Distinguishing characteristics: Wears a crown of roses; shirt front below collar has a lacy surface; no base
+Distinguishing characteristics: Wears a crown of roses; shirt front below collar has a lacy surface; is not mounted on a base

 Version #5: upsized Madonna Angelica